Rent-Cap/website/README.md

     brew install n
     sudo n 14

-#### Vips

-Currently, one of the site's dependencies depends on an external image processing library called `vips`. `vips` installs a large number of dependencies, and so it is not optimal.
-In the future, this dependency could be removed.

-    brew install vips

-Should the `vips` dependency ever be removed, we can remove it and its dependencies with the following commands:

-    brew uninstall vips
-    brew autoremove

 #### Clone Repo

 Clone the repo.
 Choose a directory that you can access easily.
 Ensure you are cloning the repo from `techequitycollaborative`, which is forked from the (now unmaintained) original, and not the original itself.